jordanlev/c5_kohana_form_validator/README.md

  * The `errors()` method will optionally return a Concrete5 `validation/error` object instead of an associative array if you pass in `true`.

 ## Callbacks
-If you want to have your own custom validation rule for some logic that isn't included in the library, you can add a callback.
-For example, let's say we want to validate that a certain field contains a unique value.
-First, add the callback to the validation object (around the same place you'd call add_rule):
+For custom validation rules where you need to compare more than one field, you can add a callback.
+This is very similar to the example `add_rule` call above where you pass in your own function name, but with a callback you are passed the entire array of submitted data instead of just the one field's value.
+For example, let's say we want to validate that an end date is after a start date.
+First, add the callback to the validation object (around the same place you'd call `add_rule`):

-    $v->add_callback('company_name', array($this, 'validateUniqueCompany'), 'The specified Company Name is already in use.');
+    $v->add_callback('end_date', array($this, 'validate_end_date'), 'The end data must be after the start date.');

-...now create your custom validation function that will get called back by the validation library.
+Now create your custom validation function that will get called back by the validation library.
 This function must contain exactly two parameters -- a "KohanaValidation" object (which you can treat as if it were an array to retrieve data values), and the field name that is being validated.
 If there is an error, call the `add_error` method of the KohanaValidation object (don't just return false).
 For example:

-    public function validateUniqueCompany(KohanaValidation $kv, $field) {
+    public function validate_end_date(KohanaValidation $kv, $field_name) {
-		$sql = "SELECT COUNT(*) FROM Companies WHERE {$field} = ?";
-		$vals = array($kv[$field]);
-		$count = $this->db->GetOne($sql, $vals);
-		if ($count > 0) {
+		if (strtotime($kv['end_date']) < strtotime($kv['start_date'])) {
-			$kv->add_error($field_name, 'validateUniqueCompany'); //2nd arg MUST match the function name }
+			$kv->add_error($field_name, 'validate_end_date'); //2nd arg MUST match the function name
+		}
 	}